Segelov Research Group

 Several measures have been implemented in Switzerland to improve gender equity in reaching an academic career, but inequalities remain.
 It is essential to better understand the different career paths and experiences after habilitation and identify factors associated with pursuing and accomplishing an academic career to improve opportunities in the future for women in particular.

-The aim of this project is to study career paths after habilitation among people who have habilitated at the University of Bern since 2014 and examine which factors are associated with reaching the level of associate and full professor, with a special focus on gender differences.
+The aim of this project is to study career paths after habilitation among people who have habilitated or umhabilitated at the Faculty of Medicine, University of Bern since 2014 and examine which factors are associated with reaching the level of associate and full professor, with a special focus on gender differences.

 To answer these aims, the following projects are planned;